hevnsnt/BountifulHarvest/README.md

       ~The cup runneth over~
 ~~~

-Give those scammers everything they have DREAMED ABOUT!
+Give those phishing scammers everything they have DREAMED ABOUT!
+Have a phishing site that is looking to record credentials?
+Give them millions, now they have to deal with a giant data-set they cannot easily determine what is real and what is false.